 The next story sees a group known as Paradisers wanting to create a utopia where they don’t have to work.
 They all have bald heads, which causes problems for Saitama because people think he’s associated with them.
 This leads to Saitama realizing that no one recognizes him even though he’s protected people and cities from various threats, which starts to frustrate him.
-At the end of the volume, we learn why this is the case, and it looks like it’ll become part of an important plot point for Volume 3.
+At the end of the volume, we learn why this is the case, and it looks like it’ll become part of an important plot point for Volume Three.
 After such a lighthearted story with Carnage Kabuto, this second storyline is more serious in nature, which creates an interesting dynamic for this volume.

 This second storyline also introduces a new character named Speed-o’-Sound Sonic, a ninja under the employ of one of the wealthiest men in the city.
 True to his name, Sonic has incredible speed that aids him with his ninja skills.
 Saitama becomes part of the story when he stumbles into the middle of Sonic’s battle with the Paradisers’ leader.
 This results in Sonic and Saitama getting into their own fight, and Saitama gaining an adversary.
 I expect that this isn’t the last that we’ll see of Sonic in the series.

-Readers who enjoyed the first volume of the series will likely appreciate how the story continues in One-Punch Man Volume 2.
-Unlike Volume 1, it appears this one may be laying a foundation for an overarching story, especially with the introduction of Sonic.
+Readers who enjoyed the first volume of the series will likely appreciate how the story continues in One-Punch Man Volume Two.
+Unlike Volume One, it appears this one may be laying a foundation for an overarching story, especially with the introduction of Sonic.
 While I still may not be a fan of One-Punch Man after reading the first two volumes, I can see that the second volume appears to show that series may have potential.
 Hopefully the next volume will continue this trend.